Is a Correction Looming Ahead for Dollar Tree Inc. (DLTR)

 DLTR’s Market Performance

-DLTR stocks went down by -0.87% for the week, with a monthly jump of 2.44% and a quarterly performance of -6.77%, while its annual performance rate touched 2.21%.
-The volatility ratio for the week stands at 1.84% while the volatility levels for the past 30 days are set at 1.77% for Dollar Tree Inc..
-The simple moving average for the period of the last 20 days is 1.51% for DLTR stocks with a simple moving average of -4.10% for the last 200 days.
+DLTR stocks went up by 4.71% for the week, with a monthly jump of 4.59% and a quarterly performance of -1.65%, while its annual performance rate touched 2.85%.
+The volatility ratio for the week stands at 1.83% while the volatility levels for the past 30 days are set at 1.88% for Dollar Tree Inc..
+The simple moving average for the period of the last 20 days is 4.80% for DLTR stocks with a simple moving average of -0.71% for the last 200 days.

 Analysts’ Opinion of DLTR